UnstoppableTrios/VyapaarSetu/README.md

 # VyapaarSetu
-This project is all about the INNOVATION to empower idea
+This project is all about the INNOVATION to empower idea.